-As part of saying, "Thanks, Dad!", we gave you helpful tips for raising thankful children.
-However, thankfulness isn't simply a nice sentiment to instill in your children - it's something to be acted out every day.
-If we're intentional and thoughtful, there are many ways we can show our thankfulness as a family daily.
-Check out our ideas for how you and your family can show thankfulness.
+Our "Thanks, Dad!" campaign is in full swing.
+We hope you're learning to be more intentional about creating an atmosphere of thankfulness in your home.
+We recently gave you helpful tips for raising thankful children.
+However, thankfulness isn't simply a nice idea to instill in your children - it's something to be acted out daily.
+If we're intentional and thoughtful, there are many ways we can show our thankfulness as a family each day.
+Check out our five ideas for how you and your family can show thankfulness.
+Then, tell us what your family does to model thaknfulness in the comment section below.

-- 1) Do Something Nice: Doing something nice for someone else is a great way to show you are thankful.
+1) Do Something Nice: Doing something nice for someone else is a great way to show you are thankful.
 Be sure to talk with your child and explain that doing something nice for someone shows you are thankful.
-Consider with your child, way you can do something nice to help someone.
-Ask your child, "What do you think so-and-so would appreciate you doing for them?" or "What can you do to show so-and-so you're thankful for how they helped you?"
+Consider with your child ways you can do something nice to help someone.
+Ask your son or daughter, "What do you think so-and-so would appreciate you doing for them?" or "What can you do to show so-and-so you're thankful for how they helped you?"
+You may be surprised at the answer you get from you child -- children have a way to being more thoughtful than parents in some cases.
+Be ready to listen and work together with your child to come up with something unique and thoughtful to do for someone else this week.

-- 2) Write a Note: Make thank-you notes a habit in your house.
-Help your kids write thank-you notes after birthday parties, for Christmas presents, or for encouragement to your child's teacher or other leaders.
-Let them express their creative side.
-For instance, younger kids can draw and color picutes while older kids could write a note in their own words.
-It's never too early to start teaching the importance of thank-you notes.
+2) Write a Note: Make thank-you notes a habit in your house.
+I can't lie, this step isn't easy.
+I'm the worst at thank-you notes.
+I love receiving them so much, you'd think I would be better at writing them.
+In the midst of everything else on the family calendar, writing a note probably isn't near the top.
+However, as a way to help you, perhaps you can get your kids involved.
+Have them write thank-you notes after birthday parties or for Christmas presents -- let them use their creativity and create something special for their friends or teacher.
+Try and see this as a time to let them express their creative side -- not simply a task to mark of your growing to-do list.
+For instance, younger kids can draw and color pictures while older kids could write a note in their own words.
+It's never too early to start teaching your children the importance of thank-you notes.
 Don't think you have that kind of time?
-Try the cell phone apps that are available for download, you can still get your kids involved in the process by having them pick the images and/or messages.
+Try the cell phone apps that are available for download, you can still get your kids involved in the process by letting them pick the images and/or write the messages.
+You'll save a ton of time and still have something thoughtful to send someone.

-- 4) Help Those in Need: There's no better way to act out a grateful attitude than to do something to help others who can't help you back.
-Ask your children to pick out food to contribute to a local food drive, spend a day serving at a homeless shelter as a family, or encourage your kids to rake the elderly neighbor's yard.
+4) Help Those in Need: There's no better way to model gratefulness to your family (and others) than to do something to help others who can't help you back.
+Ask your children to pick out food to contribute to a local food drive, spend time serving at a homeless shelter as a family, or encourage your kids to rake the elderly neighbor's yard.
+The point here is to reach out to someone in need and together as a family to serve.
+If cleanliness is next to godliness, serving others is next to thankfulness!

 photo credit: mtsofan